halex5000/ld-articles/beyond the boolean/Feature Flags Beyond the Boolean.md

 	- myOtherFlag: false
 ```

 Not only can I manage different flags for different environments in a central location, but now I can even have flags structured to make them easier to understand and (extra bonus!) flags don't have to be booleans.
 I can have strings, numbers and even full objects as the value of a flag.
-This lets me do more than just flip a portion of code on or off, but now, for instance, I can pass full configurations as objects or even content changes as strings or numbers.
+This lets me do more than just flip a portion of code on or off.
+Now, for instance, I can pass full configurations as objects or even content changes as strings or numbers.

 ### Whoa!
 How did things get so complicated?

 Except, now I have some new problems.
-It turns out that, since I can handle more complex flag types, I have scenarios where I'd like to have more then just two values, so I need to build something to manage which variation needs to be served at any given time or for any given user.
+It turns out that since I can handle more complex flag types, I have scenarios where I'd like to have more then just two values.
+I need to build something to manage which variation needs to be served at any given time or for any given user.

 Also, I'd like to do more even with the simple boolean flags.
-I'd like to have more than just 100% on or 100% off, but be able to do things like progressive rollouts to ensure that our changes hold up under load.
-And the product team reached out and they would like to manage access to beta features for some of our key customers.
-In fact, they'd like to control when a feature goes live to align it with other teams like marketing, so they'd prefer if they didn't have to call and developer and redeploy the configs to get a feature turned on.
+I'd like to have more than just 100% on or 100% off.
+Progressive rollouts seem like a great time, and I'd like to take advantagte of those to ensure that our changes hold up under load or testing.
+On top of this, the product team reached out and they would like to manage access to beta features for some of our key customers.
+In fact, they'd like to control when a feature goes live to align it with other teams like marketing.
+They'd prefer if they didn't have to call and developer and redeploy the configs to get a feature turned on.
 Even our software engineering team is concerned that the kill switch effectively requires deploying a new config or rolling back a release anyway.

 Ok.
-So I can move the flag values out of the config and into a database or data store and then implement a management tool to allow the product team to manage changes and then I need to build a way for the production application to know when a flag is flipped so that the change is near immediate when we need to kill a feature...oh and both product and engineering management would like me to track metrics so that we can better utilize our flag system to make decisions and...
+So I can move the flag values out of the config and into a database or data store and then implement a management tool to allow the product team to manage changes and then I need to build a way for the production application to know when a flag is flipped so that the change is near immediate when we need to kill a feature... oh and both product and engineering management would like me to track metrics so that we can better utilize our flag system to make decisions and they are hoping to have the same performance across all users connecting globally...

 ![it's just a simple feature flag system](confused_meme.jpg)